boomcycle/BCEncryptMail/README.md

 ```
 Remember this path you specified because you'll need it in your PHP code.

-## Using BCEncryptMail to List Keys
+## Using BCEncryptMail
-Now that you have established a keyring at */path/to/gpg/dir*, you should be able to use that path and the BCEncryptMail class to examine your keys, import keys, export keys, etc.
+Now that you have established a keyring at */path/to/gpg/dir*, you should be able to use that path and the BCEncryptMail class to examine your keys, import keys, export keys, encrypt and sign message, etc.

 ### List Keys That Can Encrypt
-This example used BCEncryptMail to list the keys in your keyring that can be used to encrypt a message.
+This example uses BCEncryptMail to list the keys in the keyring that can be used to encrypt a message.
 It returns an associative array indexed by key *fingerprint*.
 ```php
 <?php
 require_once "BCEncryptMail.php"